 It’s also possible to import vcf contacts directly on iCloud website, but you have to add them one by one.
 That would take forever in our case.

 Luckily I found a proper way, so here it is.
-If you also need to transfer all vcf contacts from computer to iPhone, follow the guide below.
+To transfer all vcf contacts files from computer to iPhone, follow the guide below.

 PHASE 1: Merge all vcf files into one file